-The chart below shows the number of the number of school leavers each year who have completed an engineering standard developed by Competenz.
-The proportion of students taking one of these unit standards while at school has been increasing from just over 4% of school leavers in 2009 to 6% in 2016.
-The proportion of boys taking the standards is much higher than that for girls, however the proportion of girls more than doubled between 2009 and 2016.
+The chart below shows the number of school leavers each year who have completed a mechanical engineering standard.
+The proportion of students taking one of these unit standards while at school has increased from 4% in 2009 to 6% in 2016.
+The proportion of males taking the standards is much higher than that for females, however, the proportion of females more than doubled between 2009 and 2016.

 School leaver data is sourced from Ministry of Education data in the IDI.
 Foreign fee-paying students and exchange students have been excluded.
 Students are tagged as having completed an engineering standard if they have ever completed one during their time at school.
 Those who do not achieve a standard are not included.
 The percentage of school leavers who completed an engineering standard includes those who completed Level 1 or Level 2 standards.

-Many students who complete gateway engineering standards go on to some form of ITO training.
-By three years after completing their last electrotechnology standard, over 25% of alumni have either completed ITO training or are currently enrolled.
+Many students who complete gateway mechanical engineering standards go on to some form of ITO training.
+Three years after completing their last electrotechnology standard, over 25% of alumni have either completed ITO training or are currently enrolled.
 Ten years after their last standard, about 37% of them have completed ITO training.

 The gateway alumni included here refer to anyone who successfully completed an engineering standard at school since 2002.
 Each year after completing their last engineering standard, they are classified as currently in ITO training, completed ITO training, ITO training incomplete or no ITO training.
 This training is with any ITO.

 ITO training completion is defined as being recorded as successfully completing and/or receiving a qualification.
 Incomplete training is defined as having no completion recorded, and either an end date recorded in a previous year or the last start date being recorded over three years ago with no end date.